Plantar Fasciitis

 • Pregnancy or hormonal changes.
 Hormones can cause ligaments and tissues to become more flexible than normal.

-Your healthcare provider can diagnose plantar fasciitis with a physical exam.
-They will check your feet and watch you as you stand and walk.
-Sometimes, an x-ray or lab test may be done to rule out other problems.
+Your healthcare provider can often tell if you have plantar fasciitis based on your symptoms and a physical exam.
+They will check your feet and evaluate (look at) how you stand and walk.
+Sometimes, an X-ray or lab test may be done to rule out other possible problems.

-Although plantar fasciitis usually goes away without causing any long-term problems, it can last from 6 to 18 months.
-You may need to take medication to reduce pain and swelling.
-Your healthcare provider will tell you which medication is best for you.
-You should always take medications as instructed by your healthcare provider.
+Although plantar fasciitis often goes away without causing any long-term problems, it can last from 6 to 18 months.
+You may need to take medicine to reduce pain and swelling.
+Your healthcare provider will tell you which medicine is best for you.
+You should always take medicine the way your healthcare provider tells you to.

 • Have a history of gastrointestinal (stomach and intestines), liver, or kidney disease.